-is more likely to have an unexpected event that could cause them to fall behind on their mortgage than a family twenty or thirty years ago.
 New York State must acknowledge that we are not returning to the days when foreclosures were rare.
-Our state has invested an incredible amount into the well-oiled HOPP network and its homeowner protections.
+Our state has invested an incredible amount into the well-oiled HOPP network which is the state program for distressed homeowners.
 HOPP has a proven track record and it is the number one reason why so many homeowners are able to remain in their homes even after they fall behind.